soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/hunting.md

 ---
-title: Protect against threats in Microsoft 365 security center
+title: Hunt for malware and other threats in Microsoft 365
-description: Describes Microsoft 365 Secure Score, how details are calculated, and what security admins can expect using it.
+description: Describes how you can look for compromised accounts, file less malware, suspicious emails, and more.
-keywords: security, malware, Microsoft 365, M365, secure score, security center, improvement actions ms.prod: w10 ms.mktglfcycl: deploy
+keywords: security, malware, Microsoft 365, M365, security center, hunt, hunting, Windows Defender ATP, Office 365 ATP, Azure ATP ms.prod: w10 ms.mktglfcycl: deploy ms.localizationpriority: medium
-ms.localizationpriority: medium